 The teenage years are tumultuous, and they face many issues, including body image, self-doubt, and insecurity.
-It can seem like things are chipping away at their self-confidence from all angles, but parents have options for helping their children become strong and confident adults.
+It can seem like things are chipping away to become a confident teen, but parents have options for helping their children become strong and confident adults.

-Confident teens are more prepared for handling everyday challenges like peer pressure, dating, and quickly getting over disappointments.
+A Confident teen is more prepared for handling everyday challenges like peer pressure, dating, and quickly getting over disappointments.
 Use these five tips to help your teen develop the type of confidence that will last a lifetime.

 1. Teach Them Assertiveness